tglunde/dbt-exasol/README.md

 # Known isues

+## source freshness not yet implemented
+Implementation for last_commit from EXA_ALL_OBJECTS per dbt model is missing.

 ## Using encryption in Exasol 7 vs. 8
 Starting from Exasol 8, encryption is enforced by default.
 If you are still using Exasol 7 and have trouble connecting, you can disable encryption in profiles.yaml (see optional parameters).